Genesis, Noah and the Flood

 The superior part of the bed of the Persian Gulf as former Garden of Eden with the four confluent rivers, Euphrates, Tigris, Gihon and Pishon, according to archeologist Juris Zarins.

-This diagram of the mean sea level rise since the last glaciation reveals that a part in the Persian Gulf lying about 35 meters under the actual sea level was flooded about 9500 years ago (Wikipedia: Sea level rise).
+Figure 15: This diagram of the mean sea level rise since the last glaciation reveals that a part in the Persian Gulf, lying about 35 meters under the actual sea level, was flooded about 9500 years ago (adapted from Current sea level rise).

 As we have seen previously, there are several meanings for the patriarchs.
 Within the context of this second flood, they also indicate generations of tribes, as in the previous one.
 This is why their whole ages must be added to calculate a timeline of this flood cycle.
-This has to be done from Adam to Abraham because he is the type of a new Adam, as outstanding ancestor of a new people.
-Thus we get 11’571 years, which – in order to obtain a date in BC – have to be added to the birth in 4169 BC of the last or third Adam because he can be considered a prefigurative Abraham just as the Abraham whose birth is obtained by adding the patriarchs’ ages.
-So the birth of the second Adam was in 11’571 + 4169 BC = 15’740 BC, say at about 18’000 ya, according to figure 16.
-This hits the last glacial maximum when the sea level starts rising slowly, according to figure 15, but still without flooding the Persian Gulf paradise.
+This has to be done from Adam to Terah, the father of Abraham, because Adam can be considered a prefigurative Abraham.
+Thus we get 11’571 years, which – in order to obtain a date in BC – have to be added to the birth date in 4169 BC of the last Adam.
+This way we obtain the birth date of the second Adam, which thereby was in 11’571 + 4169 BC = 15’740 BC, say at about 18’000 ya.
+This hits the end of the last glacial maximum when the sea level starts rising slowly, according to figure 15, but still without flooding the Persian Gulf paradise.

 Patriarch Age at birth of